Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Have you got a crystal clear vision of where you’d like be in the next year or two years?
-Setting goals that are realistic can slow progress.
-Establish clear long-term and short-term objectives prioritizing those with the greatest impact on career advancement.
-To increase your satisfaction at work be sure your goals align with your personal preferences.
+Have you got a crystal clear vision of where you want to be in the next year or two?
+If you don’t set realistic goals, it will hinder progress.
+Set clear short and long-term goals that prioritize those that will have the most impact on your career advancement.
+In order to increase job satisfaction Make sure these goals align with your personal preferences.

-Making meaningful connections could result in better job opportunities or advancements in your current position.
-Networks that are strong should not be limited to senior employees, but also former and present colleagues, as well as attendance at industry-related conferences and other events.
+The development of meaningful relationships could lead to new job opportunities and advancements in your current job.
+The creation of strong networks shouldn’t solely focus on senior employees but also former and present colleagues, as well as attendance at industry events and conferences.

 In what ways Can You Network Better?